SushiLab/IMB_Amplicon_Pipeline/README.md

 This pipeline performs all steps that we consider primary analysis of amplicon raw sequencing data.
 The pipeline starts with raw sequencing data and generates a taxonomically annotated ASV and OTU table.

 ### Important Updates

-- The newly added uparse rule can take a few hours to run depending on data size.
+- The documentation was revised.
+Please let us know, if anything is unclear.
+We are happy to get feedback.
-- There is now more documentation in the code and in the readme.
+- The primers file is now available in the templates folder.
-- We added new options to the config file:
-  - `FORWARD_PRIMER_SEQUENCE`: Forward primer sequences, in case you don't have a primers file (optional)
-  - `REVERSE_PRIMER_SEQUENCE`: Reverse primer sequences, in case you don't have a primers file (optional)
-  - `allowUntrimmed`: Option for `--discard-untrimmed` in cutadapt
-  - `runUSEARCH`: Perform USEARCH sequence alignment and search for last common ancestor
+- `runUSEARCH`: Now performs USEARCH sequence alignment against the Silva database & last common ancestor search for ASVs as well. (this can take a few hours depending on data size)
-  - You can now run analysis for defined communities:
-    - `runDefCom`: Perform sequence alignment between Amplicon Sequence Variants and a reference sequence database of defined community members
-    - `REFERENCE_SEQUENCE_FILE`: Reference sequence file of the  members (optional, only needed if you run `runDefCom`)

 **AUTHORS: [Hans](https://github.com/hjruscheweyh), [Lilith](https://github.com/lilithfeer), [Chris](https://github.com/cmfield)**

-**Documentation was last updated on 2024-04-24.**
+**Documentation was last updated on 2024-04-30.**

 ## Steps of the IMB Amplicon Pipeline
 This paragraph is a summary of the individual steps executed in the pipeline.